Bills knock Tua from game in Miami

-The Bills have knocked Miami starting quarterback Tua Tagovailoa out of the game here early.
+MIAMI GARDENS, Fla. — The Bills knocked Miami starting quarterback Tua Tagovailoa out of the game here early on Sunday afternoon, during a 35-0 victory.

-The Dolphins were attempting to convert a 4th and 2 on their second offensive possession.
+The Dolphins were attempting to convert a fourth-and-2 on their second offensive possession.
 The Bills' defense came up with a stop and Tua took a heavy hit under pressure from A.J.
 Epenesa.

 Tagovailoa eventually made his way slowly off the field with help.
 He was carted to the room.
 He was announced as questionable to return with a rib injury.
 Jacoby Brissett entered the game for Miami's third offensive series.